navipartner/docs/content/en/docs/np_pay/intro.md

 [<ins>NP Retail Emergency MPOS<ins>]({{< ref "explanation/emergency_mpos.md" >}}) is an application designed to help customers process payments when either Business Central (BC) or the Internet is unavailable.
 It ensures business continuity by allowing transactions even in emergency situations.

-### Insights

-You can determine the percentage distribution between new and returning shoppers across all your stores during your latest discount campaigns.

 ### Digital receipts

 NP Pay is integrated with digital receipts, which serve as virtual replacement for printed receipts.
 Upon completing a transaction, customers are prompted to print receipts, receive a digital receipt or skip the receipt screen.